 The courses then progress to discussing leadership styles and what some call coaching.
-In a somewhat untraditional sense, leadership in community organizing isn’t about one person holding a majority of the power, but about the community as a whole having power over changes that happen among them.
+In a somewhat untraditional sense, leadership in community organizing is not about one person holding a majority of the power, but about the community as a whole having power over changes that happen among them.
 The texts seem to agree that the role of the leader is empowering people to act on their own behalf (Gray, Wolfer, & Mass, 2006, p.
 100).
 One text suggests that within the course the teacher should act as the example of a community organizer, moving the community of her students to the realization of a shared goal, even if that goal is passing a university course (Grodofsky & Bakun-Mazor, 2012, p.
 XX).
 The New Organizing Institute uses the word coaching instead of leading.
 They equate the skills to that of a coach, who helps his players make decisions on the field (Organizing and Leadership, 2011, Coaching 101).
 Being the organizer is about enabling and empowering others.
 In some ways, creating a team of leaders around the community organizer.

 In any team dynamic, though, it is important to have relationships that are built on trust (Shrestha, 2013, p.
 155).
 Shrestha concludes that this was an integral part in establishing a community controlled irrigation system in Nepal (p.
 156).
-This includes the ability to solve conflict, as trust is often challenged by different goals and perspectives.
-A well established trust between community members points to good relationships, which are key at all levels in community organizing: between the community and the organizer, between the community members, between the organizer and his team (Ganz, n.d., Topic 3).
+This includes the ability to solve conflict, as different goals and perspectives often challenge trust.
+A well established trust between community members points to good relationships, which are key at all levels in community organizing: between the community members, between the community and the organizer, between the organizer and his team (Ganz, n.d., Topic 3).
 These relationships form the “glue” of teams and organizations.
 And building teams is vital, as a single community organizer cannot accomplish anything alone.
 The organizer needs to know how to build teams of committed people (Organizing and Leadership, 2011, Building Teams).

-The consensus on how to build that commitment and trust are varying.
+The consensus on how to build that commitment and trust vary.
 Many authors agree that it revolves around shared values.
 The Ecclesial Base Communities that were strong in Brazil in the 1970s and 1980s are a good example of this, as Coutinho (2009) discusses in his paper “Comunidades Eclesiais de Base: Presente, Passado, e Futuro” as well as in Pinheiro’s paper “As Comunidades Eclesiais de Base e a conscientização política de mulheres: notas iniciais de pesquisa”.
 Both authors note how the members were committed to the same values for their individual lives as well as for the future of their communities (Pinheiro, 2007, p.
 458; Coutinho, 2009, p.
 178).
 These shared values motivate people to work together, but only if communicated effectively.
-Ganz (n.d.) proposes that our actions are far more influenced by our emotions than our knowledge, thus the need for community organizers to know how to appeal to the emotions of their fellow residents.
+Ganz (n.d.) proposes that our actions are far more influenced by our emotions than our knowledge, thus there is a need for community organizers to know how to appeal to the emotions of their fellow residents.
 The literature points to storytelling as the most effective way to do this (Organizing and Leadership, 2011, The Story of Us).

 Developing the Foundation